 The Center button initiates the entire Auto Center program.
 The length of the Auto Center program is variable and can be changed.
-Refer to the Machine Parameters section later in this chapter.
-When the Center button is pressed the cutterhead will index to the 3 O'clock position (if its last move was not an Index); Float will come on while the fingers are extending.
-Once the fingers have stalled against the cylinder wall the Float will be turned off and the Clamp will be turned on.
-After the Clamp has been turned on the fingers will retract back into the cutterhead.
+Refer to the Machine Parameters section in the Operation chapter.
+When the Center button is pressed the cutterhead will index to the 3 O'clock position; Float will come on while the fingers are extending.
+Once the fingers have stalled against the cylinder wall the float will be turned off and the clamp will be actuated.
+After the clamp has been turned on the fingers will retract back into the cutterhead.
 You cannot stop this process once it has started unless you hit the Emergency Stop button.